Chart Color Schemes

 Exmouth faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational qualifications in Exmouth trail regional benchmarks, with 22.2% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+Educational qualifications in Exmouth trail regional benchmarks, with 22.2% of residents aged 15+ holding university degrees compared to 30.4% in Australia.
 Bachelor degrees are the most common at 17.0%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.7%).
 Trade and technical skills are prominent, with 44.0% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (33.8%).
 Educational participation is high, with 27.7% of residents currently enrolled in formal education.

 This includes 12.9% in primary education, 6.0% in secondary education, and 2.9% pursuing tertiary education.
-As of 2021, Exmouth has a robust network of 6 schools educating approximately 678 students.
-The educational mix includes 2 primary schools and 4 K-12 schools.
+A total of six schools operate within Exmouth, educating approximately 678 students.
+The educational mix includes two primary schools and four K-12 schools.

 Frequently Asked Questions - Education